Nationals vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds will look for his 12th straight game with a hit in this contest.
-During his last 10 outings he is batting .359 with three doubles, two home runs, three walks and six RBI.
+- Reynolds will look for his 13th straight game with a hit in this contest.
+In his last 10 games he is batting .325 with three doubles, a home run, two walks and six RBI.

 Reynolds Recent Games